 You can also try exercises like yoga to improve your flexibility.
 If you do hurt your back after a round of golf, remember to rest and alternate hot and cold packs until the pain goes away.
 Heading back to the course before your back injury had healed can cause further damage.

 3. Rotator Cuff Injuries

 A common injury for golfers, pro and amateur alike, is to the rotator cuff.
 These are four muscles in your shoulder region that stabilize movement.
 Since you can easily twist your shoulders during a golf swing, an injury to the rotator cuff can occur.
 Muscles can swell and pinch the nerve, or tendons can tear.
-The best ways to prevent rotator cuff injury is to keep your form correct when swinging and use strength exercises on your shoulders, back and abs during the offseason.
+The best way to prevent rotator cuff injury is to learn the proper shoulder turn in golf, and then keep your form correct when swinging.
+Off the course, you should use strength exercises for your shoulders, back and abs.
 If you do find yourself with an injury, RICE is the best way to heal: rest, ice, compression, and elevation.

 How to deal with injuries on the golf course

 While your swing is meant to come from the hips, an incorrect form can put a lot of undue pressure on the knee.
 If you have a weaker knee to begin with, say from a previous injury, this can cause a lot of stress and strain.
 Knees also weaken as you age, so older golfers need to be extra careful about putting stress on the area.
 You can prevent knee pain by wearing quality shoes and making sure to stretch your legs, focusing on the calves, hamstrings, and thighs, before hitting the course.
 If you already suffer from weak knees, you might want to wear a brace for additional support.